sanha1229/sanha1229/README.md

 ## Hi there :)
-There will be no activity until July 2nd..
+There will be few activities until July 2nd..